conan-io/conan-io.github.io/_posts/2021-10-14-New-conan-release-1-41.markdown

 ## Intel oneAPI support in Conan 1.41

-Starting in this version you cant set the compiler setting to the `intel-cc` value to use the Intel compilers from the Intel oneAPI toolkits.
+Starting in this version you can set the compiler setting to the `intel-cc` value to use the Intel compilers from the Intel oneAPI toolkits.
 This setting has a mode sub-setting to define the actual compiler you want to use from the [Base or HPC Toolkits](https://software.intel.com/content/www/us/en/develop/tools/oneapi/all-toolkits.html#gs.d9m4rs).